-Yes, there is a difference between the two, and understanding them is essential before we move on to the actual remote interview procedure.
+Yes, there is a difference between the two, and understanding them is essential before moving on to the actual remote interview procedure.

 Imagine the plight of the person who traveled from a different city for an interview without any surety of being selected.
 The same goes for the interviewer, who has to prepare for the occasion and make other arrangements to ensure a seamless recruitment drive.

 Remote interviews provide a cost-effective and time-efficient substitute to offline interviews.
-Furthermore, availing video-interviews can further save you from asking the standard “Tell me something about yourself” or “Who are you” questions.
-You can ask the applicants to send in introductory videos and shortlist the candidates to be taken to the next round of interviews from there.
+Furthermore, availing video interviews can further save you from asking the standard “Tell me something about yourself” or “Who are you” questions.
+You can ask the applicants to send in introductory videos and shortlist the candidates to be taken to the next round of interviews.

 This part of the interview is similar for both remote and offline interviews.
 The goals of conducting a personal interaction with the candidate include;

 These goals are customary to keep in mind while interviewing.
-You can create other objectives that have more specific distinctions according to the position for which you are conducting the interview.
+You can create other objectives that have more specific distinctions according to the position you are conducting the interview.

 Moreover, always keep in mind that every person in an interview is bound to make some mistakes.
 Nervousness gets to the best of us.
-However, your job must be to analyze the mistakes and decide if they are silly mistakes or reasonable ones.
+However, your job must analyze the errors and decide if they are silly mistakes or reasonable ones.

 Conducting a successful interview is only as effective as the process you follow for the same.
 Follow these steps to prepare yourself for the process: